shanet/blog/_posts/2024-09-17-losing-access-to-the-cascades.md

 ---
 layout: post
 title: Losing Access To The Cascades
-description: How is the lack of funding of forest road maintenance affecting recreational access in our national forests?
+description: How is the lack of forest road maintenance funding affecting recreational access in our national forests?
 image: /assets/images/2024/09/canyon_creek_bridge.jpg
 date: 2024-09-17
 ---